insightsengineering/rtables/devguide.md

 They are stored in a `list` on the `TableRow` object and generally have no restrictions on their contents other than that the renderer is unable to

+# Cheat Sheet

+## Classes
+See `R/00tabletrees.R` for all classes and constructor functions defined in the S4 TableTree framework.

+**ALL non-virtual classes have constructor functions with identical names (including capitalization) which obfuscate the current names of the slots.**

+`TableTree` - A populated (post data) Table tree node which has 0 or more `TableTree`, `ElementaryTable` or `TableRow` objecs children and a (possibly empty) content table

+`ElementaryTable` - A populated Table tree node which has 0 or more children which must be `TableRow` objects

+`VTableTree` - A virtual class which covers `TableTree` and `ElementaryTable`, guaranteed to have slot for children.

+`TableRow` - A populated single Row which contains a list of (possibly list/vector) values, one for each column.

+`Split` - Virtual class representing a pre-data split of data defining structure/nesting in either columns or rows.
+See the design document for details on types of split I won't recreate them here.

+`SplitVector` - a list of `Split` objects which defines a nested (sub)tree structure in either row or column space.

+`InstantiatedColumnInfo` - Post-data column info which caches the column structure in tree and corresponding subset forms, as well as metadata about the columns (counts, associated extra arguments).

+`PreDataColLayout`, `PreDataRowLayout` - Pre-data definitions of column/row structure

+## Accessors

+See `R/tree_accessors.R` for all defined accessors within the S4 TableTree framework.

+Most getters have setters with the corresponding `<-`ed version of their name.
+Those that don't can if we need them to in most cases.
+I will mention only the getters here.

+`tree_children` - Get the list of children for anything modeled as a tree structure

+`content_table` - Get the content table from a `TableTree` object

+`obj_fmt` - a general accessor which retrieves the format associated with any supported object

+`obj_label` - a general accessor which retrieves the label associated with any supported object.
+NOTE - some care is needed here there are currently too many concepts of label in some cases.

 # Getting the Tabulation You Want

 We can specify arbitrary functions in tabulation.
 This should allow us to get any cell contents we want provided they are they can be computed as a function of the "raw" data at tabulation time.